johnrichter/datadog-examples/references/datadog-agent.md

-# Getting the default cluster agent config
+# Getting the default agent config

 1. Clone the Agent repo and `cd` into it
 2. Change to the latest tag, e.g. `7.43.0`